twolivesleft/codea-air-code/README.md

 To find the device's IP to connect to, use the Air Code icon on the project selection screen in Codea.
 The default port is `18513`.

+### USB Connection

+If Wi-Fi is not accessible or it is slow, you can connect to Codea over a USB connection using iproxy, a utility part of libusbmuxd (or libimobiledevice).

+For Mac and Linux platforms, libusbmuxd can be be installed through Homebrew using `brew install libusbmuxd` (refer to https://brew.sh/ for Homebrew installation).

+Windows executables including iproxy.exe are also available (look for `libimobiledevice windows binaries`).
+Make sure iTunes is installed on your Windows system and that the directory of iproxy.exe is included in your PATH environment variable.

+Once iproxy is available, use the `Connect over USB...` command and provide the ports to use for the connection (local port to open on your host machine, and the port used in Codea for AirCode).
+If you are not using custom values, simply use the default values provided.

 #### Fun Fact

 > The idea for this extension started as a proof-of-concept of a browser based "Remote Console".
 The idea was to see a Codea project's logs and execute commands directly from a web browser.